a-hansen/aon/README.md

 Aon was influenced by [MsgPack](http://msgpack.org) compaction, except:

 * It is stream friendly.
-* Does not have data types unsupportable by Java (U64, S32).
+* Only has data types that can be supported by Java (no U64 or S32).
 * Object member order is preserved.

-Aon uses many [UBJSON](http://ubjson.org) concepts, except:
+Aon uses many [UBJSON](http://ubjson.org) concepts as well, except:

 * It is more compact.
 * Object member order is preserved.